-If you submitted an application within the last two years, Notre Dame MBA should have record of your Personal Characteristics Inventory, PPI (recommendations), test scores, and transcript documentation.
+If you submitted an application within the last two years, Notre Dame MBA should have record of recommendations, test scores, and transcript documentation.
 You will not have to resubmit these components.
 Unfortunately, we are unable to keep copies of your essays and slide presentations from prior applications.

 If you applied before August 2011, please apply as a New Applicant.